Baraga's Intercession

 It was an unplanned visit the week before.
 My mom and I traveled down to see the Dakota 38+2, a site where Natives gather each year to bring attention to their histories and try to create healing and reconciliation around these pasts.
 When we arrived we were all of 11 minutes late.
 Usually the riders arrived late, but this year we started to see people walking back.
 “Is the ride done?”
 “Yeah.
 They arrived a little bit ago.
 The horses are already being put away.”
 My mom and I looked at each other disappointed.
 “Well…should we head back?”
 I said.
 “Sounds good to me,” she replied.
 On the road I spontaneously asked if she wanted to go to the north shore.
 “Maybe we can drive up to the cross?”
 It was December 26th and we just wanted some time to get away.
 “That sounds good!”
 On the way up there I stopped at Kwik Trip.
 “This one is perfect.”
 I paid for the rose, got in my car, and soon we were on the way up to the cross.

 “It’s getting dark.
 I was not expecting it to get dark this early.”
 A sadness started to sweep over me as I realized that I would not be able to see the rose in the light.
-I also saw this stone in my mind.
+I also saw this stone in my mind with a message.
 I wrote on it and put it on the rose and left it there.
 A light swept over the rose as the flash allowed the rose to be seen.
 I gave the cross a hug.
 Given the challenges that came around again, somehow, I felt a little closer to him with hugging the cross.
 He knew of my journey all too well.
 His heavenly ears have heard my prayers on too many nights counting as I sought to know how to bring forward his will in this world.

 Then a week later, the dream happened.
 “Mom…do you want to go north again?”.
 I called her repeatedly, but she didn’t answer until about the fifth call.
 I knew that she would have to get ready, drive to my place and pack a bag if she wanted to go.
 When she picked up the phone she was surprised.
 “Sure.
 We can go again!”
 I told her that I had already booked a room with two beds.
 It was room on the lake.